tytydraco/yessleep/out/They_came_from_nowhere_and_dragged_away_half_the_town_in_a_single_night_Im_terrified_one_night_theyll_finally_decide_to_take_us_too.md

 The force ripped her off her feet.
 She was briefly airborne.

 Her hip crashed against the sidewalk, but I heard no painful *THUMP*, no shattering of bone, nothing at all.

-Because the silence never wavers.
-It’s an invisible current that surges through our town, swallowing everything in its path, silencing anything caught under its swell.
+Because the silence never wavers once the sun sets.
+That's how we came up with its name.
+It's an invisible current that surges through our town, swallowing everything in its path, silencing anything caught under its swell.

 A deadtide.